 flag when we

 zoom to redraw the screen after zooming is complete.
-We also need to
+Also note that when

-reset the zoom level when we navigate to a new page:
+zoom. and reset the zoom level when we navigate to a new

 class Tab: